Have you ever tried growing broccoli only to be disappointed by small heads, black rotted spots, yellow fruit and leaves, or worse…worms? Eww!

 When you have your timing right, get your garden ready by adding fresh compost and working it into your garden soil.
 Dig a hole for your broccoli plants so that you can bury up to 2 inches of the stem.

-Heavily mulch your garden with compost or straw to keep protect the roots from heat, retain moisture, and keep out weeds.
+Heavily mulch around your broccoli plants with compost or straw to keep protect the roots from heat, retain moisture, and keep out weeds.

 The second trick to growing great broccoli is to encourage a slow and steady growth rate.

-Yellowing leaves can signal a problem.
-Consider your fertilizing schedule as that can be a signal that your plant needs nitrogen.
+Consider your fertilizing schedule as yellow leaves can be a signal that your plant needs nitrogen.
 Insects can also cause yellow spots by puncturing the leaves.
-If the lower leaves of your broccoli plant are turning yellow and the heads of your broccoli are stunted and bitter, the problem may be a fungal infection called Fusarium wilt.

 If the lower leaves of your broccoli plant are turning yellow and the heads of your broccoli are stunted and bitter, the problem may be a fungal infection called Fusarium wilt.